 At Dental Health Associates, we are continually updating our technology options to reflect advances in modern dentistry.
 One of the most exciting advances is the use of sophisticated lasers to diagnose and treat disease and enhance the appearance of the teeth and gums.
 The team at Dental Health Associates has wholeheartedly embraced the use of dental lasers in a wide variety of treatments and procedures, including some surgical procedures, cosmetic treatment and tooth restoration.

 There are many benefits to using a laser in dentistry treatment.
 Our dental team has found that lasers enhance the precision of treatment — for example, we can treat a specific spot of tissue without affecting the surrounding tissue.
 Lasers reduce some of the risks and possible discomfort associated with certain dental treatments.
 In many cases, patients need much less anesthesia with laser dentistry.
 When a laser is used, it may eliminate the need for the use of sutures or stitches.
-As the high-energy light beam works, it helps exposed blood vessels to clot, in turn minimizing bleeding and promoting a more rapid recovery.
+The high-energy light beam helps exposed blood vessels to clot, in turn minimizing bleeding and promoting a more rapid recovery after oral surgery.
 The light beam also sterilizes the treatment area to lower the risk of developing a bacterial infection.

-Our patients like laser dentistry because of all of these benefits and more.
+Our Sylvania dental patients like laser dentistry because of all of these benefits and more.
 Lasers are quieter than a traditional dental drill (with its high-pitched whine) so treatment is more relaxing and comfortable.

 General Dentistry Treatments: Dental lasers are used to detect cavities in their early stages, kill the bacteria in a cavity and treat infections in a root canal.
 They can also be used to perform biopsies of suspicious tissue.
 And, lasers can be used for the early detection and treatment of cold sores and other oral lesions.